0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 > Example:
 > * Alice lists an asset A for 5 SOL.
 In doing so, the Auction House creates the `SellerTradeState` PDA representing the bid.
 The Auction House also assigns the `programAsSigner` PDA as the **Delegate**, hence giving it the **Authority** to pull the asset from Alice's wallet when the sale goes through.
-> * Bob places a bid of 3 SOL on asset A. In doing so, the marketplace pulls 3 SOL from Bob's wallet to the `BuyerEscrowAccount` PDA.
+> * Bob places a bid of 5 SOL on asset A. In doing so, the marketplace pulls 5 SOL from Bob's wallet to the `BuyerEscrowAccount` PDA.
 This amount will stay here up until the sale goes through.

 ## Executing a Sale
-Once we have a listing and a at least one bid placed for a given asset, a trade can be completed by calling the `executeSale` instruction.
+Once we have a listing and at least one bid placed for a given asset, a trade can be completed by calling the `executeSale` instruction.

 The `executeSale` instruction is a permission-less crank: in other words, can be executed by anyone without any fee or reward.
 On the execution of the `executeSale` instruction, two things happen:
 * The Auction House pulls the bid amount stored in the `BuyerEscrowAccount` and transfers this amount to the lister (minus Auction House fees).